Enable Location

 Aelia Capitolina, Roman colony in Jerusalem, Israel

-Emperor Hadrian established Aelia Capitolina around 130 CE on Jerusalem's ruins after the destruction of the Second Temple.
+Emperor Hadrian established Aelia Capitolina around 130 CE on the ruins of Jerusalem following the destruction of the Second Temple.
+The foundation triggered the Bar Kokhba revolt and led to the final expulsion of the Jewish population from the city.

-The main north-south street, called Cardo, featured columned sides supporting roofs and connected the city's primary gates.
+The main north-south street, called the Cardo, featured columned sides supporting roofs and connected the city's primary gates.
+Visitors today can view remains of this colonnaded street in the Jewish Quarter of Jerusalem's Old City.

 Discover hidden gems everywhere you go!